Affiliate links on Android Authority may earn us a commission. Learn more.

 How to lock files using AppLock

-AppLock also has a neat feature that allows you to lock files and access them using your fingerprint reader.
+AppLock also has a neat feature that allows you to lock and access files using your fingerprint reader.
 The Vault feature can hide away photos, videos, audio, random files, and even APK files.
 The app will move the file to its own protected folders and keep it away from other apps.

 - Open AppLock.